Red Rose of Lancaster

 Adopted after the civil wars of the fifteenth century had ended, the red rose was the symbol of the English Monarchy.

-The opposition of the roses was a romantic invention created after the fact, and the Tudor arts under Poets like Shakespeare gave the wars their popular conception: The Wars of the Roses, coined in the 19th century.
-The conflict was ended by King Henry VII of England who, upon marrying Elizabeth of York, symbolically conquered the White Rose by forcefully marrying Elizabeth, (rape-marriage was common during the period) creating the Tudor Rose, the symbol of the Tudor dynasty.
+The opposition of the roses was a romantic invention created after the fact, and the Tudor arts under poets like Shakespeare gave the wars their popular conception: The Wars of the Roses, coined in the 19th century.
+The conflict was ended by King Henry VII of England who, upon marrying Elizabeth of York, created the Tudor rose, the symbol of the Tudor dynasty.

 Flower

 Lancaster's Red Rose (also known as Apothecary's Rose, Old Red Damask and Rose of Provins) is an official variety and is possibly the first cultivated rose.
 The rose grew wild throughout Central Asia and was discovered by the ancient Persians and Egyptians.
 Later adopted by the Romans, who introduced it to Gaul (France) where it assumed the name Rosa gallica.
 It is documented that Charlemagne's court exploited the rose as a perfume.
 The rose was also appreciated for its medical value and was utilized in countless medical remedies.